SRombauts/UEGitPlugin/README.md

 - file history show Changelist as signed integer instead of hexadecimal SHA1
 - standard Editor commit dialog ask if user wants to "Keep Files Checked Out" => no use for Git or Mercurial CanCheckOut()==false

-- FGitConnectWorker::Execute()
-  popup to propose to initialize the git repository "git init + .gitignore"

-- FGitSyncWorker (GitSourceControlOperations.h)
-  git fetch remote(s) to be able to show files not up-to-date with the serveur
-- FGitSourceControlState::IsCurrent() const
-  check the state of the HEAD versus the state of tracked branch on remote

-- FGitSourceControlRevision::GetFileSize() const
-	git log does not give us the file size, but we could run a specific command

-- GitSourceControlUtils::CheckGitAvailability
-  also check Git config user.name & user.email

 Windows:
 ### Getting started